LCA-EET/Lichdom/README.md

 # Lichdom: A Mod for _Baldur's Gate II: Enhanced Edition_ (BG2EE) & Enhanced Edition Trilogy (EET)!
-Design, writing, and voice acting by Endarire.
-Coding by LCA.
-Images in this documentation are from Wizards of the Coast.

 GIBBERLINGS3 FORUM THREAD: **INSERT**